 Here are some programs to investigate:

-The Tax Counseling for the Elderly (TCE) Program is geared toward those 60 and older who have questions or need help filing their returns.
+The AARP Foundation Tax-Aide Program is geared toward those 60 and older who have questions or need help filing their returns.
 Volunteers, usually through nonprofit groups, offer their time at 5,000 locations nationwide via a grant from the IRS.
-To locate the nearest TCE site, use the AARP Site Locator Tool or call 888-227-7669.
+To locate the nearest Tax-Aide site, use the AARP Site Locator Tool or call 888-OUR-AARP.